-- For many dishes you simply pop the raw ingredients into the pot, set it to go and leave it until it's time to serve up;
+- For many dishes, you simply pop the raw ingredients into the pot, set it to go, and leave it until it's time to serve.

-- A slow cooker can transform cheap ingredients, whether meat or pulses, into hearty meals that don't rely on tons of fat to be tasty;
+- A slow cooker can transform cheap ingredients, whether meat or pulses, into hearty meals that don't rely on lots of fat to be tasty.

-- They're cheap to run, despite being left on all day.
+- They're cheaper to run, despite being left on all day.

 What can I cook in a slow cooker?